satra/NiPyPe-Paper/nipype_paper.rst

 -------

 NiPyPe consists of three components (see Figure architecture\_overview):
-1) interfaces or wrappers around external tools that provide unified way for setting inputs, executing and retrieving outputs; 2) a workflow engine that allows creating analysis pipelines by connecting inputs and outputs of interfaces as a directed acyclic graph (DAG); and 3) plugins that execute workflows either locally or in a distributed processing environment (e.g., Torque\ :sup:``[2] <#ftnt2>`_`\ , SGE/OGE).
+1) interfaces or wrappers \ :sup:``[c] <#cmnt3>`_`\ around external
+tools that provide unified way for setting inputs, executing and retrieving outputs; 2) a workflow engine that allows creating analysis pipelines by connecting inputs and outputs of interfaces as a directed acyclic graph (DAG); and 3) plugins that execute workflows either locally or in a distributed processing environment (e.g., Torque\ :sup:``[2] <#ftnt2>`_`\ , SGE/OGE).
 In the following sections, we describe key architectural components and features of this software.

 .. figure:: images/image01.png
    :align: center
    :alt:

-Figure architecture\_overview.
-Architecture overview of the NiPyPe framework.
+Figure architecture\_overview. \ :sup:``[d] <#cmnt4>`_`\ Architecture
+overview of the NiPyPe framework.
 Interfaces are wrapped with Nodes or MapNodes and connected together within a Workflows.
 Workflows themselves can act as a Node inside another Workflows supporting encapsulation design pattern.
 Dependency graph is transformed before executing by the engine component.
 Execution is performed by one of the plugins.
 Currently NiPyPe supports serial and parallel (both local multithreading and cluster) execution.

 Interfaces
 ~~~~~~~~~~

-Interfaces form the core of NiPyPe.
-As stated earlier, the goal of
+Interfaces\ :sup:``[e] <#cmnt5>`_`\  form the core of NiPyPe.
+As stated
-“Interfaces” is to provide a uniform mechanism for accessing analysis
+earlier, the goal of “Interfaces” is to provide a uniform mechanism for
-tools from neuroimaging software packages (e.g., FreeSurfer, FSL, SPM).
+accessing analysis tools from neuroimaging software packages (e.g.,
-For example, there is a Realign Interface that exposes the SPM
+FreeSurfer, FSL, SPM).
+For example, there is a Realign Interface that
-realignment routine, while the MCFLIRT Interface exposes the FSL
+exposes the SPM realignment routine, while the MCFLIRT Interface exposes
-realignment routine.
-In addition, one can also implement an algorithm in
+the FSL realignment routine.
+In addition, one can also implement an
-Python within NiPyPe and expose it as an Interface.
-Interfaces are
+algorithm in Python within NiPyPe and expose it as an Interface.
-flexible and can accommodate the heterogeneous software that needs to be
+Interfaces are flexible and can accommodate the heterogeneous software
-supported, while providing unified and uniform access to these tools for
+that needs to be supported, while providing unified and uniform access
-the user.
-Since, there is no need for the underlying software to be
+to these tools for the user.
+Since, there is no need for the underlying
-changed (recompiled or adjusted to conform with a certain standard),
+software to be changed (recompiled or adjusted to conform with a certain
-developers can continue to create software using the computer language
+standard), developers can continue to create software using the computer
-of their choice.
+language of their choice.

 An Interface definition consists of: (a) input parameters, their types
 (e.g., file, floating point value, list of integers, etc.,.) and